 You don’t need to file the divorce to work on the divorce.
 Many divorce cases will be done entirely before filing the divorce.
 The lawyers exchange all the discovery and final documents by agreement.
 This creates a non-confrontational environment where the parties may more easily come to an agreement.

 Needless, to say, if the case has not been filed, either party can say, “let’s put this on pause for now.”
 This will either stop the divorce or force one party to file.
+Either party can suggest one of the numerous alternatives to divorce if divorce does not feel like the right solution at this time.

 As an interesting side note, this is how all celebrities get divorced.
 Otherwise, all of their private information becomes public knowledge even if the court seals the divorce.
 That’s why we never hear about celebrity divorces unless there are issues with the children like Kevin Federline getting custody of Britney Spears’ kids.